kevin218/Eureka/docs/source/ecf.rst

 suffix
 '''''''
-If your data directory (``topdir + datadir``, see below) contains files with different data formats, you want to consider setting this variable.
+If your data directory (``topdir + inputdir``, see below) contains files with different data formats, you want to consider setting this variable.

 E.g.: Simulated NIRCam Data: